Seamful XAI: Operationalizing Seamful Design in Explainable AI: Abstract

 \section{Abstract}

 Mistakes in AI systems are inevitable, arising from both technical limitations and sociotechnical gaps.
 While black-boxing AI systems can make the user experience seam\textit{less}, hiding the \textit{seams} risks disempowering users to mitigate fallouts from AI mistakes.
-While Explainable AI (XAI) has predominantly tackled algorithmic opaqueness, we propose that seamful design can foster Human-centered XAI by strategically revealing sociotechnical and infrastructural mismatches.
-We introduce the notion of \textit{Seamful XAI} by (1) conceptually transferring “seams” to the AI context and (2) developing a design process that helps stakeholders design with seams, thereby augmenting explainability and user agency.
-We explore this process with 43 AI practitioners and users, using a scenario-based co-design activity informed by real-world use cases.
-We share empirical insights, implications, and critical reflections on how this process can help practitioners anticipate and craft seams in AI, how seamfulness can improve explainability, empower end-users, and facilitate Responsible AI.
+Instead of hiding these AI imperfections, can we leverage them to help the user?
+While Explainable AI (XAI) has predominantly tackled algorithmic opaqueness, we propose that seamful design can foster AI explainability by revealing and leveraging sociotechnical and infrastructural mismatches.
+We introduce the concept of \textit{Seamful XAI} by (1) conceptually transferring “seams” to the AI context and (2) developing a design process that helps stakeholders anticipate and design with seams.
+We explore this process with 43 AI practitioners and real end-users, using a scenario-based co-design activity informed by real-world use cases.
+We found that the Seamful XAI design process helped users foresee AI harms, identify underlying reasons (seams), locate them in the AI's lifecycle, learn how to leverage seamful information to improve XAI and user agency.
+We share empirical insights, implications, and reflections on how this process can help practitioners anticipate and craft seams in AI, how seamfulness can improve explainability, empower end-users, and facilitate Responsible AI.

 \ccsdesc[300]{Human-centered computing~Scenario-based design} \ccsdesc[500]{Human-centered computing~Empirical studies in HCI} \ccsdesc[500]{Human-centered computing~HCI theory, concepts and models} \ccsdesc[300]{Human-centered computing~Collaborative and social computing theory, concepts and paradigms} \ccsdesc[300]{Computing methodologies~Artificial intelligence} \keywords{Seamful design, explainable AI, responsible AI, AI ethics, human-AI interaction, explanations}